 c.
-The chairperson(s) of the Part-Time Faculty Committee shall be elected in the spring semester of odd-numbered years for a two-year term by the temporary (non-tenured and the non-tenure track) faculty members who are members of CCFT.
+The chairperson(s) of the Part-Time Faculty Committee shall be elected in the spring semester of odd-numbered years for a three-year term by the temporary (non-tenured and the non-tenure track) faculty members who are members of CCFT.

 d.
-The chairperson(s) and the members of the Grievance Committee shall be nominated by the President and approved in the spring semester of odd numbered years by the Executive Board for a two-year term(s).
+The Grievance Officer(s) and Lead Negotiator shall be nominated by the CCFT President.
+If the nomination(s) is confirmed by a simple majority of the Executive Board, the nomination(s) is then sent for approval by a simple majority of the Council of Representatives in the spring semester of odd numbered years for a two-year term.

 e.
 Terms of all committee chairpersons who serve on the Executive Board shall begin on July 1 after the election.